 Per’s background in IT, environmental consulting and horticulture and his love of nature, food and drink has lead him organically to wanting to be a (garlic!) farmer.
 Already a small-business owner with a desire to improve the quality and variety of foods available to all eaters, his analytical skills and deep desire for the country life made contributing to the Farmer Incubator a natural fit, and he is helping develop various project management aspects of the enterprise.

-Ryan DeCoite is overjoyed to have recently joined the folk at Farmer Incubator.
-Budding Market Gardener Ryan is currently working as at Days walk farm Keilor.
-With a background as a chef, outdoor and environmental educator Ryan is passionate about creating inspiring pathways beyond sustainability.
+Ryan DeCoite joined the folk at Farmer Incubator as Programs Administrator for the 2019 PUGF program.
+Budding Market Gardener Ryan worked at Days Walk Farm in Keilor with Paul, and more recently started managing a kiwi farm in the Yarra Valley.
+With a background as a chef, outdoor and environmental educator, Ryan is passionate about creating inspiring pathways beyond sustainability.
 After thoughtfully tending to his backyard vege plots Ryan is ready to take things further and contribute where he can to the regenerative agriculture movement.

 Julia lives in Melbourne with her two top kids and works on a farm.
 Her love for good food at every stage of its existence and profound awe and respect for the planet has led her on lots of adventures.
 She has a family farming background and has worked with many great people on fair food, research and ag projects around in Australia, Vanuatu and Latin America and is generally happier if she is outside.